jaime-varela/bostonCrimeVisualizationOnPath/README.md

 The main code is in `crimes-path-analysis.ipynb`.
 Likely it can't be viewed on github due to rendering issues but it can be viewed [at this location](https://nbviewer.org/github/jaime-varela/bostonCrimeVisualizationOnPath/blob/main/crimes-path-analysis.ipynb) , which uses nbviewer.

+If you desire to run, create a `config.py` file with the appropriate API keys.